CodingHsu/InputDiffEvalDDC/README.md

 This repository contains the code and resources accompanying the paper:

-**"A Novel Evaluation Algorithm for Identifying Optimal Datasets in Differential‑based Neural Distinguisher"** *IEEE Transactions on Information Forensics and Security*, Vol. XX, No. XX, 20XX **Haiyi Xu, Lei Zhang, Yufei Yuan**
+**"A Novel Evaluation Algorithm for Identifying Optimal Datasets in Differential‑based Neural Distinguisher"** *IEEE Transactions on Information Forensics and Security*, Vol. 20, Pages 12328-12341, 2025 **Haiyi Xu, Lei Zhang, Yufei Yuan**

 ---